michelesr/thesis/src/ci.md

     git:latest
     greenballs:latest

-The command to properly run the Jenkins container, giving him the access to docker and connecting him to the gogs network is:
+The command to properly run the Jenkins container, providing access to Docker daemon and connection to the Gogs network is:

     $ docker pull michelesr/jenkins
     $ mkdir $HOME/jenkins_data